 Carol is an epidemiologist at the Burnet Institute and has over ten years experience managing surveillance projects in the area of BBVs and STIs designed to capture testing and behavioural data from priority groups and conducting evaluations of public health interventions.
 Carol also has extensive experience managing large epidemiological datasets and is responsible for the ongoing analysis and dissemination of BBV/STI surveillance data.

-Mr Jason Asselin is a Senior Research Officer at the Burnet Institute.
+Mr Jason Asselin is an epidemiologist at the Burnet Institute.
 His role as ACCESS coordinator includes relationship management with new and existing sites and has an active role in the oversight of data extractions.
 Jason has experience in implementing and evaluating sexual health promotion programs in Australia and Canada and has collaborated on several behavioural and clinical surveillance projects.
 He takes a particular interest in risk and health seeking behaviour among gay and bisexual men with relation to HIV and other STIs.
 Jason is the Burnet Coordinator of ACCESS.

 Dr Carter is a Lecturer in Sexual Health at the Kirby Institute, UNSW Sydney.
 Her work focuses on the social, cultural, and political issues related to sexual health, particularly for communities less well-represented in research.
 She is involved with studies in Australia, Canada, and the United States, and writes regularly for a variety of news outlets.
 She received her MPH and PhD at Simon Fraser University in Canada.
 Allison is the Kirby Coordinator of ACCESS.

-Dr Denton Callander is a Senior Research Fellow with the Sexual Health Program of the Kirby Institute and Deputy Director of New York University’s Spatial Epidemiology Lab.
+Dr Denton Callander is a Senior Research Fellow with the Sexual Health Program of the Kirby Institute.
 He is also the Deputy Director of New York University's Spatial Epidemiology Lab and is an adjunct lecturer at the Centre for Social Research in Health.
 He leads a number of projects focused on the sexual health and well-being of transgender and gender diverse people, sex workers, and people of colour.

 Toby works at the Kirby Institute as a Data Scientist managing complex data needs for the AC-CESS project.
 He also continues to progress his medical career part-time as a Registrar at Sydney Sexual Health Centre.
 Toby comes from a medical background, completing a Bachelor of Medical Science at Sydney University followed by his Doctor of Medicine at Flinders University.
 While at University, Toby ran a successful IT solutions business for a team of barristers in Sydney and gained most of his IT experience through real world applications.
 His interests are in Sexual Health Medicine and the union of research and data to improve clinical outcomes.
 Toby recently completed training as a Tableau Desktop Specialist and leads several data visualisation efforts within AC-CESS.